Spring-SWE/Userscripts/README.md

 # Xenoblade Chronicles 3 Collectors Edition Checker

 This script will simply constantly check the status of Xenoblade Chronicles 3 Collectors Edition for you.
+This script was written really quickly so expect it to be updated over time to be a little more robust.
+I'll be working on it over the new few days but as of now, it works well enough.

 ## How It Works